thom4parisot/thom4.net/source/_posts/2016/69-months-of-sudweb.md

 # tl;dr

-Working on a non-profit event project for years was both an experimental lab and a source of self-awareness.
+Working on a non-profit event project for years was both an experimental lab and a source of self development.

 # What is Sud Web?